normousdb/normous/docs/index.md

-MongoDB Server Documentation
+Normous Server Documentation
 ============

 This is just some internal documentation.

-For the full MongoDB docs, please see [mongodb.org](http://www.mongodb.org/)
+For the full Normous docs, please see [normousdb.github.com](http://normousdb.github.com/)

 * [building](building.md)